Gnomeo & Juliet: Plot

-Benny witnesses Gnomeo and Juliet together and runs off, unknowingly encountering Tybalt.
-A confrontation ensues, resulting in Tybalt's destruction when his mower crashes.
-The Reds retaliate, and Gnomeo is pushed into a busy road.
-A shattered blue teapot leads everyone to believe he has been killed.
-Grieving, Lord Redbrick confines Juliet by gluing her feet to her tower.
+Benny witnesses Gnomeo and Juliet together and runs off, encountering Tybalt, who shatters Benny's hat.
+A confrontation between Gnomeo and Tybalt ensues, resulting in the latter's death when his mower runs into a ditch and sending him flying into a wall.
+The Reds retaliate, and Gnomeo is pushed into a busy road and seemingly gets run over by a truck carrying a bunch of teapots.
+A shattered blue teapot that fell off said truck leads everyone to believe Gnomeo has been killed.
+Lord Redbrick sadly confines Juliet by gluing her feet to her tower, while the Blues gather to mourn the loss of Gnomeo, unaware that he survived by jumping onto the truck's grille just before he got run over.

 Gnomeo ends up in a park and recounts his story to a statue of William Shakespeare, who predicts a tragic ending.
-Meanwhile, Benny orders a powerful Terrafirminator lawnmower online to destroy the Red garden.
-When activated, the Terrafirminator loses control and begins demolishing both gardens as the gnomes engage in battle.
-Learning of Juliet’s peril, Gnomeo races back to save her.
-As the Terrafirminator targets Juliet’s tower, Gnomeo and Juliet reunite and share a kiss before the machine crashes into the tower and explodes.
-Believing the couple to have been destroyed, Lady Blueberry and Lord Redbrick reconcile and end their feud.
+Meanwhile, Benny, using Mrs. Montague's computer, orders a powerful lawnmower called the Terrafirminator for revenge.
+Once activated, the Terrafirminator goes haywire seconds later and starts destroying both gardens as the gnomes engage in battle.
+After learning of Juliet's peril from his blue mushroom pet named Shroom, Gnomeo, Featherstone and Shroom hurry back to the chaos to save Juliet.
+As the Terrafirminator targets Juliet's tower, Gnomeo and Juliet reunite and share a kiss before the machine crashes into the tower and explodes, presumably killing them both.

-Gnomeo and Juliet emerge unharmed from the debris, and the two families celebrate.
-Tybalt is rebuilt, Featherstone reunites with his mate, and the gnomes gather to watch Gnomeo and Juliet depart together on a purple lawnmower, symbolizing the union of the two clans.
+Believing the couple to have been killed, Lady Blueberry and Lord Redbrick reconcile and end their feud until Lord Redbrick accidentally steps on a switch the same way Gnomeo did earlier in the film that clears some of the rubble.
+Gnomeo and Juliet emerge unharmed from the debris and share a kiss, and the two families celebrate.
+Suddenly, Miss Montague and Mr. Capulet return home, only to find their gardens destroyed.
+Later, Gnomeo and Juliet get married, Tybalt is glued back together, Featherstone reunites with his mate, and the gnomes gather to watch Gnomeo and Juliet depart together on a purple lawnmower, symbolizing the union of the two gardens.